What is a contingency plan?

 The COVID-19 pandemic has shown that in manufacturing, as in all business, a contingency plan is a key to facing and working through such disruptive events.
 In manufacturing especially, maintenance contingency planning should be a major consideration since machinery and assets are critical components of all manufacturing operations.
-Below, we break down why contingency planning is such an important part of risk management, and provide the steps needed to create a successful maintenance contingency plan.
+Below, we break down the importance of contingency planning in risk management, and provide the steps needed to create a successful maintenance contingency plan.

 The benefits of maintenance contingency planning